 Please use this article only as a reference, not as a legal guideline.
 Therefore, sugee.jp will take no responsibility or liability, so far as legally possible, for any consequences of your actions.
-This article was written on 25 March 2020.
+This article was written by Chen Xin, a SUGEE writer, on 25 March 2020.

 Jetro.go.jp.
 2020.
 5.8 The Registration Process | Section 5.
 Trademark And Design Protection Systems – How To Set Up Business In Japan – Investing In Japan – Japan External Trade Organization – JETRO. [online] Available at: <https://www.jetro.go.jp/en/invest/setting_up/section5/page8.html> [Accessed 2 July 2020].